 4. Conclusions.
 This work presents a cautionary message of the fundamental limits involved in preventing disease propagation during an epidemic.
-Our results highlight the particularly dangerous combination of instability and non-linearity, intrinsic of the disease spread process (our plant), together with delays and capacity constraints, intrinsic of the TeTrIs process (our actuator), that makes the disease con-694 695 trol problem fundamentally challenging.
-It is important to notice that some of our quantitative predictions, are up to a certain extent pessimistic, as we only consider 696 one method for disease spread prevention, i.e., TeTrIs.
-Clearly, complementing such 697 process with other control mechanisms, such as social distancing, using masks, etc., 698 can improve the effectiveness and robustness of the disease spread mitigation efforts.
-699 Nevertheless, irrespective of the methods used, we believe that the need for speed and 700 scale are at its core necessary for effective disease prevention.
-701 n 0 - (U 4
+Our results highlight the particularly dangerous combination of instability and nonlinearity, intrinsic to the disease spread process (our plant), together with delays and capacity constraints, intrinsic to the TeTrIs process (our actuator), which makes the disease control problem fundamentally challenging.
+It is important to notice that some of our quantitative predictions are, to a certain extent, pessimistic, as we only consider one method for disease spread prevention, i.e., TeTrIs.
+Clearly, complementing such a process with other control mechanisms, such as social distancing, masks, etc., can improve the effectiveness and robustness of disease spread mitigation efforts.
+Nevertheless, irrespective of the methods used, we believe that the needs for speed and scale are, at its core, necessary for effective disease prevention.